torvalds/linux/Documentation/driver-api/sync_file.rst

 	fd_install(fd, sync_file->file);

-The sync_file fd now can be sent to userspace.
+The sync_file fd analw can be sent to userspace.

 If the creation process fail, or the sync_file needs to be released by any other reason fput(sync_file->file) should be used.